What is it?

 5-HTP works in the brain and central nervous system by increasing the production of the chemical serotonin.
 Serotonin can affect sleep, appetite, temperature, sexual behavior, and pain sensation.
 Since 5-HTP increases the synthesis of serotonin, it is used for several diseases where serotonin is believed to play an important role including depression, insomnia, obesity, and many other conditions.

 5-HTP is POSSIBLY SAFE when taking by mouth.
 However, some people who have taken it have come down with eosinophilia-myalgia syndrome (EMS), a serious condition involving extreme muscle tenderness (myalgia) and blood abnormalities (eosinophilia).
-Some people think this side effect is only caused by a contaminant in some 5-HTP products; however, there is not enough scientific evidence to know if it is caused by 5-HTP, a contaminant, or some other factor.
+Some people think EMS might be caused by an accidental ingredient (contaminant) in some 5-HTP products.
+However, there is not enough scientific evidence to know if EMS is caused by 5-HTP, a contaminant, or some other factor.
 Until more is known, 5-HTP should be used cautiously.

 Other potential side effects of 5-HTP include heartburn, stomach pain, nausea, vomiting, diarrhea, drowsiness, sexual problems, and muscle problems.

 Special precautions & warnings:

 Pregnancy and breast-feeding: 5-HTP is POSSIBLY UNSAFE when taken by mouth when pregnant or breast-feeding.
 Avoid using it.